Admyral-Security/admyral/README.md

 We love open-source.
 Therfore, Admyral stays committed to keep all open-sourced features freely available under the same open-source terms and maintain them.
 However, future premium features may only be part of our enterprise version.
 For specific requirements, please reach out to us via [chris@admyral.dev](mailto:chris@admyral.dev).

 ## 🏙️ Enterprise Version

+_Disclaimer_: Admyral is still in public alpha.
+If you'd like to use it within your company or try it out, reach out to us via [chris@admyral.dev](mailto:chris@admyral.dev) or directly on [Discord](https://discord.gg/GqbJZT9Hbf).

 As of now, our project does not have a dedicated Enterprise version.
 If you represent an MSSP or an Enterprise and would like to discuss potential collaborations with Admyral, please do not hesitate to reach out directly at [chris@admyral.dev](mailto:chris@admyral.dev) to start a conversation.